These TRCN questions on Safeguarding are all from its sub-topics in the TRCN EXAM SYLLABUS.

 B. To make the story sound dramatic

-C. To provide an accurate record that may be needed for investigations and referrals
+C. To provide an accurate record when needed

 D. To entertain other staff